nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.task.commons` package.

 <h2 name="implementation"> 3.
 Implementation</h2>